← Back to 史記

 10

-'The first is called the five phases; the second is called the five matters; the third is called the eight governments; the fourth is called the five records; the fifth is called the royal pole; the sixth is called the three virtues; the seventh is called examining doubts; the eighth is called the many signs; the ninth is called facing and using the five blessings, and fearing and using the six extremes.
+"The first is the five phases; the second is called the five matters; the third is called the eight governments; the fourth is called the five records; the fifth is called the royal pole; the sixth is called the three virtues; the seventh is called examining doubts; the eighth is called the many signs; the ninth concerns turning toward and using the five blessings, and standing in awe of and using the six extremes.

 11